-I teach computer science to undergraduate and graduate students as my day job.
+I am recently retired from full-time teaching computer science and engineering at the University of Washington Tacoma, Institute of Technology.
 But my background is quite a bit broader.
 I have a PhD in CS, an MBA in Decision Science, and a baccalaureate in Zoology (with substantial coursework in math, chemistry, and oceanography) from the Seattle campus of UW.

 For a time, in a prior life (pre-PhD) I managed a medium-sized electronics design and manufacturing company in Southern California, so I have some real-world management experience (successful if I do say so myself).